2026 Ragdale Ring

 Summer Performance Series

-Our 2026 Ragdale Ring Summer Performance Series kicks off on Summer Solstice weekend (June 20-21) with the world premiere of Circle of Apathy, the new dance project from House of DOV with live music from Family Junket.
-House of DOV’s creative director Drew Lewis is a Ragdale alum.
+The 2026 Ragdale Ring Summer Performance Series kicks off on June 20-21 with the world premiere of Circle of Apathy, the new dance project from House of DOV with live music from Family Junket.

 We are also excited to celebrate Front of House, the 2026 Ragdale Ring winning design by Virgina-based studio Gluten.